 While fish might not be the star of your traditional Thanksgiving meal, including a fish dish can be a great way to include those family members who require a low-sodium meat dish to keep blood pressure under control.
 Salmon and mackerel are high in Omega-3 fatty acids, and trout is a good source of vitamin D. These nutrients work to eliminate inflammation and lower blood pressure.
 While you may be thinking that you don't need the extra work of preparing another main dish, fish has the benefit of being easy to flavor and cook right in the oven.

 It can be difficult for the seniors in your life to get the nutrients and vitamins they need to stay healthy.
 There are solutions that can help throughout the entire year.
-To learn more about the way foods can improve the health of seniors, get in touch with the experienced team at Caring Senior Service.
+To learn more about the way foods can improve the health of seniors, get in touch with the experienced team at your local Caring Senior Service.
 Our goal is to help seniors remain happy and healthy in their homes.